 No relationship exists between the Company performance, earnings, shareholder wealth and Directors' and Executive Remuneration for this financial period and the previous 4 financial periods.
-As at the date of the report, the Company is currently investigating new projects for acquisition and/or investment.
-All Directors are on reduced remuneration until a new project is identified.
+The remuneration for the period is detailed below.
 No remuneration is currently performance related.

 Comments and Voting at Annual General Meeting